Sanskar-16/Sanskar-16.github.io/README.md

 - English
 - Physical Education

-*Grade Recived - 89% (A)*
+*Grade Received - 89% (A)*

 * * * * * * * *
 ## Projects worked on
-### 1. Kaggle Housing project
+### 1. House Prices - Advanced Regression Techniques.

 ![Ranked kaggle housing project](Resources/KaggleHousingProject.png)
-- This project was based on prediction of the housing prices.
-The attibutes which define the price in a certain way were given, One had to get the right attributes together and remove the ones which alter the price in negative way to predict the prices in the most accurate manner.
+- This project was based on prediction of the housing prices using feature engineering, RFs and gradient boosting.
+The attibutes which define the price in a certain way were given, One had to get the right attributes together and remove the ones which alter the price in an undesiable way to predict the prices in the most accurate manner.
 I did this project with a team of six other members, We all achieved a score of 0.16164 (RMSE) as the best score.
 - RMSE also knows as Root mean square error is the deviation of the residuals, Residals are a meausre of how far from the regression line data points are.
+- We initally based our predictions off of random forest which is a simple yet diverse machine learning algorithm.
+Moving forward we realised XGBoost produced better results for us.
+XGBoost is an implementation of gradient boosted decision trees designed for speed and performance.

 ![Project score](Resources/KaggleHousingProjectRank.png)
-- Language used - python
+- Language/Libraries used - python (pandas, seaborn, matplotlib, numpy, scipy, sklearn)
+- Algorithms used - random forest, XGBoost.

 ### 2. A COVID-19 modeling and forecast tool